blank3096/OpenWrt_VM_inital_setup/README.md

 # Basic OpenWrt VM Configuration (VirtualBox)
+One can simple clone the repo and arrive at a working setup but I left how I arrived at this point for my reference

 This document is a quick reference for setting up an OpenWrt virtual machine in **VirtualBox**.
 It’s mainly a personal note so I don’t forget the setup steps and configurations.